 Men and women are different.
 The sexes think, speak, and act differently, so it would make sense that creativity is different between genders, as would be the style of team work.
 In fact, ascribing gender characteristics isn’t entirely fair; some men have more feminine styles and other women may exhibit more masculine traits.
 A good balance of yin and yang is probably the best recipe for successful innovation and team performance.

-Still, we’ve witnessed how when there are women in a group, the men play nice, nicer than they would with their male counterparts.
+Still, we’ve witnessed how when there are women in a group, the men do better, better than they would with their male counterparts.
 So vive la différence…but maybe invite a few more women.

-Know further: Do women shun science?
-Except there are women in science, and you can find out about them here, here and here.
+Know further: There are women in science, and you can find out about them here and here.
 How to close the gap between men and women in STEM.
 Read this EU paper about gender challenge in research funding.
-And visit some of our favorite science blogs written by women: Cocktail Party Physics, FairerScience and Skepchick and IFL Science.
+Women and the neurobiology of leadership.
+And visit some of our favorite science blogs written by women: FairerScience and Skepchick.